kgateway-dev/kgateway/docs/content/introduction/architecture.md

 *Endpoint Discovery* watches service registries such as Kubernetes, Cloud Foundry, and Consul for IPs associated with services.
 Endpoint Discovery is plugin-specific, so each endpoint type will require a plug-in that supports the discovery functionality.
 For example, the {{< protobuf name="kubernetes.options.gloo.solo.io.UpstreamSpec" display="Kubernetes Plugin">}} runs its own Endpoint Discovery goroutine.

-### Translator
+### Gloo Translator

-The *Translator* receives snapshots of the entire state, composed of the following configuration data:
+The *Gloo Translator* receives snapshots of the entire state, composed of the following configuration data:

 * Artifacts
 * Endpoints